hotosm/osm-galaxy-website/README.md

 # OSM Galaxy Site

-This site offers a brief description on what the OSM Galaxy project is about and provides links to related resources.
+This site offers a brief description on OSM Galaxy project and provides links to related resources.